jwilder/gofana/README.md

 It handles dashboard storage so that saved dashboards do not need to be saved in Elasticsearch or within InfluxDB making it easier to maintain and back them  up.

-It will also proxy Graphite and InfluxDB queries to simplifly serving Grafana over HTTPS as well as removing the need for having Grafana query your metrics store directly.
+It will also proxy Graphite, InfluxDB and OpenTSDB queries to simplifly serving Grafana over HTTPS as well as removing the need for having Grafana query your metrics store directly.

 ![Grafana Graphs](docs/graphs.png "Grafana Graphs")